teambit/docs/docs/overrides.md

 ### Bit Tools

-Use the `env` key under overrides to set Bit tools, such as compiler and tester, you need to specify the path to the collection of the compiler and a specific version.
+Use the `env` key under overrides to set Bit tools, such as compiler and tester, you need to specify the path to the scope of the compiler and a specific version.

 ```json
 {